microsoft/bedrock/cluster/common/velero/README.md

 The module implements restore for disaster recovery using a Terraform resource `velero_restore`.
 For disaster recovery, we assume that the cluster still has a functioning Velero pod and a restore will be performed on the same cluster.

 1. You should disable active scheduled backups to prevent backups during the restore process.
+    > You can use `velero schedule get` to get all schedules.
+Unfortunately, you will have to delete enabled schedules using `velero schedule delete <NAME>` as there isn't a way to disable schedules.
 2. The bash script will attempt to describe the backup using the backup name provided to verify it's existence.
 3. If no error is returned, the bash script will create a Velero Restore object with a name from the provided backup.